earthcubeprojects-chords/chords-docs/_pages/os.md

   python chords_control -- run
   {% endhighlight %}
   </ol>
+Now point your browser at the IP of the the system. <strong>localhost</strong>
+will often work as the IP, if the browser is on the same system.
+<strong>Be sure to use http:// (not https://)</strong>.
   </div>
 </div>
 See the [detailed instructions]({{site.baseurl}}/gettingstarted/os/control/) if the Quick Start recipes are not adequate